Grendon bridge, a bridge over the River Anker which is Medieval in date. It is situated 300m northwest of the church at Grendon.

 Oversley Bridge, a road bridge which was built during the Post Medieval period with later alterations made during the Imperial period.
 It is situated on Stratford Road, Alcester.

 Polesworth Bridge over the River Anker was first built in the Medieval period.
 It is situated on Bridge Street, 225m north west of Abbey Green Park, Polesworth.

 The site of a Post Medieval footbridge which crosses the River Sowe 200m southwest of St Mary's Church, Stoneleigh.
 It was shown on an Estate map of 1766.
 The footings of the present concrete bridge probably pre-date it.

-A railway bridge over the River Alne which was built during the Imperial period.
-It is situated 200m west of Aston Cantlow.
+Roving Bridge, a canal bridge that was built during the Imperial period.
+It is situated 500m south west of Brownsover.

 The Tramway Bridge which crosses the Avon 100m west of Clopton Bridge.
 It was built during the Imperial period with eight red brick arches, to carry the horse tramway.
 It is now a footbridge.

 Westley Bridge, the remains of a possible Medieval/Post Medieval bridge, for which there is documentary evidence from the 13th century.
 The present bridge of red sandstone and brick incorporates older parts.